On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 \subsection{A positive cone in $H_2(Y;\Z)$}

-Let $\NE(Y)$ denote the cone of curves, namely, the cone in $H_2(Y;\Z)$ spanned by the classes of effective curves.
+Let $\NE(Y)$ denote the cone of curves, namely, the cone in $H_2(Y;\Z)$ spanned by the classes of effective curves, that is, linear combinations of homology classes of complex curves with non-negative coefficients.
 The optimal goal would be to show that the coefficient ring of symplectic cohomology, in the cases under consideration, can be reduced to $\K[\NE(Y)]$, the monoid ring of the cone of curves.
 For technical reasons, we will actually work with a larger monoid $P$, defined as

 In this context the angle brackets denote the submonoid generated by the enclosed elements.
-Thus an element of $P$ is either a positive combination of components of the boundary divisor, or a class (not necessarily effective) that intersects each component of the boundary non-negatively is not disjoint from $D$, or a sum of such.
-The reason for enlarging the monoid is that it that we are counting inhomogeneous pseudo-holomorphic curves rather than honest holomorphic curves for the integrable complex structure.
-Thus it is not clear that the classes we get are effective in the standard sense, while it is possible to show that they lie in $P$. \begin{proposition} The monoid $P$ is strictly convex, and it contains $\NE(Y)$.
+Thus an element of $P$ is either a positive combination of components of the boundary divisor, or a class (not necessarily effective) that intersects each component of the boundary non-negatively and is not disjoint from $D$, or a sum of such.
+Note that, in the case at hand, where $D$ supports an ample divisor, the left summand in the definition is contained in the one on the right.
+Note also that, since $P$ is a monoid, $0 \in P$.
+The reason for enlarging the monoid is that we are counting inhomogeneous pseudo-holomorphic curves rather than honest holomorphic curves for the integrable complex structure.
+Thus it is not clear that the classes we get are effective in the standard sense, while it is possible to show that they lie in $P$. \begin{proposition} The monoid $P$ is strictly convex (that is, $v \in P\setminus \{0\}$ implies $-v \notin P$), and it contains $\NE(Y)$.
 If $A = \sum a_i D_i$ is an ample divisor with all $a_i > 0$, then $A$ is strictly positive on any non-zero element of $P$. \end{proposition} \begin{proof} To see that $P$ contains $\NE(Y)$, let $C$ be an irreducible (effective) curve.
 Either $C$ coincides with a component of $D$, in which case $[C]$ is in the first term of \eqref{eq:P-monoid}, or $C$ is not a component of $D$.
 In the latter case, $C \cdot D_i \geq 0$ follows by positivity of intersection, as does $C \cdot D \geq 0$.
-To prove strictly inequality $C \cdot D > 0$, we use the fact that $D$ supports an ample divisor, so that $C$ cannot be disjoint from $D$.
+To prove the strict inequality $C \cdot D > 0$, we use the fact that $D$ supports an ample divisor, so that $C$ cannot be disjoint from $D$.
 Thus $[C]$ lies in the second term of \eqref{eq:P-monoid}.

 The statement that $P$ is strictly convex follows from the statement that $A$ is strictly positive on $P \setminus \{0\}$.
 To prove the latter statement, it suffices to check the generators.
 First, $A\cdot D_i > 0$ since $A$ is ample and $D_i$ is effective.
 Second, if $C$ is such that $C \cdot D_i \geq 0$, and $C \cdot D > 0$, then the numbers $C \cdot D_i$, as $i$ varies, are non-negative and not all zero.
 Thus $A\cdot C = \sum a_i(C \cdot D_i) > 0$. \end{proof}